danielwang/aemo-gel-site/docs/components/forms/switch.md

 custom_edit_url: null
 ---

-> Select inputs are dropdown inputs used when there are multiple options available for a single input field.
+> Inputs are the most basic component for capturing and submitting user data.

 ## Variants